Nuitka/Nuitka-Action/README.md

 ## Multi-Platform Builds

-To build for a given platform, just choose a runner of the appropriate operating system.
-You can even build for multiple platforms in a single workflow using a matrix strategy, as shown below:
+Configure a runner of the appropriate operating system to build for a given platform.
+You can even do multiple platforms in a single workflow using a matrix strategy, as shown below:

-Here we see a workflow from the [jimkring/kasa-cli](https://github.com/jimkring/kasa-cli) project.
+Here is a workflow from the [jimkring/kasa-cli](https://github.com/jimkring/kasa-cli) project.

 ```yaml
 jobs: